sdatspun2/deprecation-header/draft.md

 # Introduction

 {{Deprecation}} of a URI-identified [resource](#resource) is a technique to communicate information about the life cycle of a resource: to encourage client applications to migrate away from the resource, to discourage applications from forming new dependencies on the resource, and to inform developers of the risks of continuing dependence upon the resource.
 The act of deprecation does not change any behavior of the resource.
-It just informs the clients of the fact and optionally provides additional information such as since when the deprecation is in effect, what is the alternate(s) if any.
-Alternates could be similar resource(s) or later version of the same resource.
+It just informs the clients of the fact.
+It optionally provides additional information such as since when the deprecation is in effect, what is the alternate(s), if any, and possibly when the deprecated resource would be unreachable.
+Alternates of a resource could be similar resource(s) or a later version of the same resource.

 ## Notational Conventions